dzoladz/hist2990-dh/source/schedule.md

 - TBD

 ## Apr.
+12: NO CLASS

+Professor away at a conference.

-12: Sustainability and ethics
+## Apr.
+17: Sustainability and ethics

 ### Readings